view_context: Dynamic page

 7th Grade

 In Unit 1, 7th grade students deepen their understanding of ratios to investigate and analyze proportional relationships.
 They begin the unit by looking at how proportional relationships are represented in tables, equations, and graphs.
 As they analyze each representation, students continue to internalize what proportionality means, and how concepts like the constant of proportionality are visible in different ways.
-Students then spend time comparing examples of proportional and non-proportional associations, and studying how all the representations are connected to one another.
-Finally, in this unit, students will solve multi-step, real-world ratio and rate problems using efficient strategies and representations that rely on proportional reasoning (MP.4).
-These new strategies and representations, such as setting up and solving a proportion, are added to students’ growing list of approaches to solve problems.
-Throughout the unit, students will engage with MP.2 and MP.6.
-Translating between equations, graphs, tables, and written explanations requires students to reason both abstractly and quantitatively, and to pay precise attention to units, calculations, and forms of communication throughout their work.
+Students then spend time comparing examples of proportional and nonproportional associations, and studying how all the representations are connected to one another.
+Finally, in this unit, students will solve multi-step, real-world ratio and rate problems using efficient strategies and representations that rely on proportional reasoning MP.4 Model with mathematics. .
+These new strategies and representations, such as setting up and solving a proportion, are added to students' growing list of approaches to solve problems.
+Throughout the unit, students will translate between equations, graphs, tables, and written explanations, reasoning both abstractly and quantitatively MP.2 Reason abstractly and quantitatively. .
+They compute and communicate with precision, paying careful attention to their units and calculations MP.6 Attend to precision. .

 In 6th grade, students were introduced to the concept of ratios and rates.
 They learned several strategies to represent ratios and to solve problems, including using concrete drawings, double number lines, tables, tape diagrams, and graphs.
-They defined and found unit rates and applied this to measurement conversion problems.
-7th grade students will draw on these conceptual understandings to fully understand proportional relationships.
+They defined and found unit rates and applied these to measurement conversion problems.
+7th grade students will draw on these understandings to fully make sense of and solve problems involving proportional relationships.

-Beyond this unit, in Unit 5, students will re-engage with proportional reasoning, solving percent problems and investigating how proportional reasoning applies to scale drawings.
-In eighth grade, students connect unit rate to slope, and they compare proportional relationships across different representations.
-They expand their understanding of non-proportional relationships to study linear functions in the form of $$y=mx+b$$, and compare these to non-linear functions, such as $$y=6x^2$$.
+Beyond this unit, in Unit 5, students will reengage with proportional reasoning as they solve percent problems and investigate how proportional reasoning applies to scale drawings.
+In 8th grade, students connect unit rate and constants of proportionality to slope, and they compare proportional relationships across different representations.
+They expand their understanding of nonproportional relationships to study linear functions in the form of $$y=mx+b$$, and compare these to nonlinear functions, such as $$y=6x^2$$.

 Pacing: 22 instructional days (18 lessons, 3 flex days, 1 assessment day)